antoniyadev/wallet-task/README.md

 # 💸 Wallet Task

-This is a Laravel-based wallet application built as part of a coding challenge.
-It includes user roles, money transfer, order handling, and transaction tracking.
-The project is dockerized and configured to run with PHP 7.4 and MySQL 5.7.
+This is a full-stack Laravel + React wallet application developed as part of a technical assessment.
+It features user roles (admin/merchant), wallet transactions, top-up orders, and internal money transfers.
+The app is containerized using Docker and works seamlessly across macOS, Ubuntu, and Windows (via WSL2).

 ---